Wubuntu88/CarND-Traffic-Sign-Classifier-Project/writeup_submission.md

 * How was the architecture adjusted and why was it adjusted?
 Typical adjustments could include choosing a different model architecture, adding or taking away layers (pooling, dropout, convolution, etc), using an activation function or changing the activation function.
 One common justification for adjusting an architecture would be due to overfitting or underfitting.
 A high accuracy on the training set but low accuracy on the validation set indicates over fitting; a low accuracy on both sets indicates under fitting.
  I will discuss pooling, dropout, and the activation functions.
 #### Pooling
- I decided to remove pooling because I thought that It would diminish my data at each convolutional layer, and that change would not benefit the accuracy.
+ I decided to remove pooling because I thought that it would diminish my data at each convolutional layer, and that change would not benefit the accuracy.
 When I compared my solution with and without pooling, pooling tended to give my network worse accuracies, so I got rid of that component.
 #### Dropout
   I tried my model with and without dropout several times.
 From what I saw, it seemed like dropout gave worse results when I had fewer epochs, but the same results when the number of epochs was high (around 200).
 This makes sense, because dropout makes several of the weights inactive at the layer, and unable to adjust at a given epoch.
 Thus, it is natural that it would take longer for the network to train.
 Eventually with enough epochs, the network gave comarable accuracies with dropout compared to without.
 I decided to keep dropout because I was willing to wait the extra time.
 #### Activation Functions.